AI Search Optimization

 Limitations and watch-outs:

-Glean (Best for fast internal knowledge access)
+Glean (Best for internal knowledge surfacing)

 What Glean is: